MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-rxqueue-config.md

 The alignment requirement, in bytes, for each receive buffer.
 This value must be one less than the alignment boundary.
 For example, specify 15 for a 16-byte alignment boundary.
 You can also use one of the FILE_Xxxx_ALIGNMENT constants that are defined in Wdm.h.
 If unspecified, **AlignmentRequirement** defaults to the value returned by [**WdfDeviceGetAlignmentRequirement**](https://msdn.microsoft.com/en-us/library/windows/hardware/ff545953) for the adapter's associated device object.

 **RingBufferNumberOfElementsHint**
+A hint at the number of elements for the ring buffer.
+Set this member if the client driver requires a minimum size for the buffer.
+If this member is set to **0**, NetAdapterCx will set the ring buffer size to the default value.

 Remarks
 -------